GulcanC/OPC_6/README.md

 ## ✴️ The Purpose of the Project

+1. Creating back-end of this project to build an API (The front-end of the application was developed using Angular)
-1. Creating a logical data model and translating it into the API
+2. Creating a logical data model and translating it into the API
-2. Ipmlementing CRUD fonctionalty, Create, Read, Update, and Delete
+3. Ipmlementing CRUD fonctionalty, Create, Read, Update, and Delete
-3. Storing data in a database, I choosed mongoDB
+4. Storing data in a database, I choosed mongoDB
-4. Protecting data stored on an app (OWASP/RGPD)
+5. Protecting data stored on an app (OWASP/RGPD)
-5. Creating a user, verifying and securing the user's session
+6. Creating a user, verifying and securing the user's session

 ## ✴️ The Technologies used